-In addition to the skills needed by children to play the game successfully, this edition has instruction for the coach to make practice sessions safe and fun for young players.
-Just as the instruction for kids is age specific, the section and tips for adults is specific to youth coaches and provides examples of how to be fair, keep practices fun, view competition through a child's perspective, and even provides input on performance and skill development.
-This information for youth tennis coaches is new and vitally important, as more children are beginning tennis at younger ages and more adults are coaching young players and teams.
+In addition to introducing the skills needed by children to play the game successfully, this edition has instruction for the coach to make practice sessions safe and fun for young players.
+Just as the instruction for kids is age specific, the section and tips for adults is specific to youth coaches and provides examples on how to be fair, keep practices fun, put competition in a child's perspective, and even performance and skill development.
+This information for youth tennis coaches is new and vitally important as more children are beginning tennis at younger ages and more adults are coaching young players and teams.